-The conversation that I had with my Mom on the day after I first introduced her to the man who has been my partner since 1993 and is now my fiance — that caught my Mom in such a way that she didn’t know how to respond.
+The conversation that I had with my Mom on the day after I first introduced her to the man who has been my partner since 1993 and I later married (when we legally could) — that caught my Mom in such a way that she didn’t know how to respond.
 I think it was the first time ever in my life that she was speechless.

 It began like this,

 Mom: “you seemed to be very fond of your friend.”

 Me: “Yes, he’s a great guy.”